luisdiogo2071317/azure-docs.pt-pt/articles/machine-learning/desktop-workbench/model-management-cli-reference.md

     -v                                : Verbosity flag.
     -z                                : Number of replicas for a Kubernetes service.
 Default: 1.

-Argumentos de imagem registado
+Argumentos de imagem registados

     --image-id                        : [Required] Image to deploy to the service.

-Argumentos de imagem anular o registo
+Argumentos de anular o registo de imagem

     --conda-file -c                   : Path to Conda Environment file.
     --image-type                      : The image type to create.
 Defaults to "Docker".